D-subminiature: Other

 The early Macintosh and late Apple II computers used a non-standard 19-pin D-sub for connecting external floppy disk drives.
 Atari also used this connector on their 16-bit computer range for attaching hard disk drives and the Atari laser printer, where it was known as both the ACSI (Atari Computer System Interface) port and the DMA bus port.
 The Commodore Amiga used an equally non-standard 23-pin version for both its video output (male) and its port for daisy-chaining up to three extra external floppy disk drives (female).

+The Sun-3 workstations used a single DA-15 connector for keyboard and mouse.
+The keyboard was connected to the workstation and the mouse was connected to a port in the keyboard.
+In later Sun workstations this connector was replaced with 8-pin mini-DIN.

 In professional audio, several connections use DB-25 connectors: